IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

     DNS record pointing to the origin for this Range application.

+  ip_firewall (False, bool, None)
+    Enables the IP Firewall for this application.
+Only available for TCP applications.

+  edge_ips_type (False, str, dynamic)
+    The type of edge IP configuration.

+  tls (False, str, False)
+    Configure if and how TLS connections are terminated at the edge.

-  domain_id (True, str, None)
+  cis_id (True, str, None)
-    (Required for new resource) CIS Domain ID
+    (Required for new resource) CIS Intance CRN

   protocol (True, str, None)
     (Required for new resource) Defines the protocol and port for this application

+  proxy_protocol (False, str, None)
+    Allows for the true client IP to be passed to the service.

   dns_type (True, str, None)
     (Required for new resource) Type of the DNS record for this application

-  ip_firewall (False, bool, None)
-    Enables the IP Firewall for this application.
-Only available for TCP applications.

-  edge_ips_connectivity (False, str, all)
-    Specifies the IP version.

   id (False, str, None)